A Pumpkin Pointillism Riddle

 - Go on A Pumpkin Hunt.

-- *Create pumpkin sensory bins, do pumpkin patterns or lacing pumpkins with your preschool child.
+- Create pumpkin sensory bins or do pumpkin patterns or lacing pumpkins with your preschool child.

 - Read a good pumpkin book such as: Seed, Sprout, Pumpkin, Pie , Pumpkin Pumpkin, The Pumpkin Book, and Apples and Pumpkins

-- *Make other pumpkin art such as this Oil Pastel Resist or Pumpkin Chalk Pastel Project.
+- Make other pumpkin art such as this Pumpkin Chalk Pastel Project.

 Adapt this pointillism lesson for another season or project.

-You can use this project for anything.
+You can use this project for any season or subject!
 The key is using the primary colors; red, blue, and yellow, to make to a painting of something that is solely the secondary colors; orange, green, and purple.
-This makes the project best for the fall and harvest season, but not limited to it.
+This makes the project best for the fall and harvest season, but you are definitely not limited to it.
 If you solely want to focus on teaching about pointillism, then any object and colors will do!
 You can make winter snowflakes, Easter eggs, or summer ice cream cones!
+(For paintings on dark colored paper, experiment to see if the colored paper changes the outcome.)